 How to Keep Your B12 From Going Bad

-Bottom line, B12 is extremely stable when dry, and will last this way for many years.
-Even in liquid form, it will last for a year or two past the expiration date stamped on it, unless it’s compromised by mold, in which case you should dispose of it immediately.
-This is not to say that we recommend injecting non-moldy, expired B12 injections.
+Bottom line, B12 is extremely stable when dry, and will last in this form for many years.
+Even in liquid form, it will last for a year or two past the expiration date stamped on it, unless it’s compromised by mold, in which case you should dispose of it right away.
+This is not to say that we recommend injecting expired B12 injections without mold.
 With injectable B12 being so affordable, it’s better to just obtain a new supply.

-However, let’s imagine for a moment that there were no expiration date stamps in the world.
-How do you extend the life of your injectable B12?
+However, let’s imagine for a moment that there were no expiration date stamps.
+How would you extend the shelf life of your injectable B12?
 Here are some tips:

 - B12 is remarkably stable to both heat and light when dry.
 Liquid formulations spoil faster, either due to contamination, or to photolysis (destruction by light).
 Therefore, keep your injectable B12 in dry form for as long as you can (if you can).